slyjeff/JurassicParkWebService/JurassicParkWebService/ReadMe.txt

 if the database layer is well seperated, it is better not to use unit tests for automation, as they have extenral dependencies.
 Additionally, Usually in C# I'd use NHibernate or another ORM rather than ADO.

-On create, power status is not passed in- I am intentionall setting it to active.
+On create, power status is not passed in- I am intentionally setting it to active.
 Without it being specified in the requeirements, I made a judgement called, but I wanted to note that this intentional (that is, passing in a value will be ignored).

+I did not allowed the editing of Species.SpeciesType once the record was created to avoid handling the complexity of the logic of Dinosaurs in cages no longer meeting the Carnivore/Herbivore requirements.
+In real life, this would be a discussion, but I decided to keep the scope limited.

+I did not allowed the editing of Dinosaure.SpeciesId if the dinosaur is in a cage to avoid handling the complexity of the logic of Dinosaurs in cages no longer meeting the Carnivore/Herbivore requirements.
+In real life, this would be a discussion, but I decided to keep the scope limited.

 Things to Add:
 *Exception catching/error handling
 *Versioning on database objects for concurrecy *Authorization/Authentication
 *Logging
+*Versioning for the API

 --------------------